amy-tabb/aruco-pattern-write/README.md

  1. Clone the git repository.  `cd` to the desired directory, then from the command line  -- ` git clone ` the repository name.

- 2. If you use the [Eclipse CDT IDE](https://www.eclipse.org/cdt/), you can import the project directly after cloning.
-You may have to alter the include directory for opencv4.
+2. Indicate the include directory for OpenCV in your IDE.

 2. **Note the OpenCV 4.x requires a >C++11 compiler!
 I enable the GNU version with a flag : `-std=gnu++11.`  There other ways of doing this, as well as other choices of compiler.**